princomp/princomp.github.io/source/docs/about/dev_guide.md

 #### Testing the installation

-After installing all dependencies, from the `source` root, run:
+After installing all dependencies, from the `source/` folder, run:

 ```bash
 make